Attractions and Restaurants Open on Thanksgiving Day

 Dine So Fine at the Cliff House in Manitou Springs

-If you don’t want to cook but you still want the best, there is no place like the Cliff House in Manitou Springs.
+If you don’t want to cook but still want the best, there’s the Cliff House in Manitou Springs.
 The Cliff House is known for their exceptional holiday menus and Thanksgiving certainly lives up to the fame.
-You can have your classic favs like turkey and stuffing or less traditional options such as salmon or lamb.
-Dessert is a magnificent finish that gives all sweet tooth folks the thrill of their lives.
-This dinner is surprisingly affordable with a price point around $40-$50.
-That also means that reservations are essential.
+You can have your classic favorites like turkey and stuffing or less traditional options such as salmon or lamb.
+Dessert is a magnificent finish that gives sweet lovers a great final course.
+This dinner is surprisingly affordable, so reservations are essential.
 Make yours immediately because this dinner sells out quickly.
 Local’s tip: Call instead of using the online system.

 Gander in the Garden of the Gods